 Response: Anxiety disorders are common and can last a long time.
-These disorders can be found in children and adolescents as well as in adults.
-Furthermore, we don't know exactly how many children suffer from anxiety disorders because often, children don't talk about their problem feelings and if they do, it is often not reported to a professional.
-However, some reports say that as many as 13 out of every 100 children and adolescents ages 9 to 17 experience some kind of anxiety disorder, and girls are affected more than boys.
+These disorders can develop in children and adolescents as well as in adults.
+Furthermore, we don't know exactly how many children live with anxiety disorders because often, children don't talk about their problem feelings and if they do, it is often not reported to a professional.
+However, some reports say that as many as 13-19 out of every 100 children and adolescents ages 12 to 19 experience some type of anxiety disorder, and girls are affected more than boys.26